~Power tools 101 is a prerequisite for this course~

 The materials fee for this class is $15 and is included in the class admission cost.

-Taught by Mary Tripoli
+Taught by Jess Hirsch.

 Fireweed Woodshop Home | All Classes | Donate